polaris-media/argocd-k8s-demo/README.md

 ## Other

-An ingress is installed as a "showcase".
+An ingress is installed as a "showcase" for using helm charts